neosensory/whats-up-neosensory/README.md

 ## Prerequisites
 To run this app you'll need to obtain both an API key for Google Maps (placed [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/release/res/values/google_maps_api.xml)) API key from [n2yo.com](https://www.n2yo.com/) (place it [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/main/res/values/other_api_keys.xml))

+## Other stuff
+Note: The n2yo.com API enforces a limit of 1000 requests per hour (they seem to imply you'll simply get banned by exceeding the request rate).
+It is therefore important to be cognizant of this when setting the following parameters:
+* `REFRESHSATELLITESPERIOD` the time in ms between each request to gather a list of all the satellites near the user.
+Each refresh is an n2yo.com "What's Up" request.
+* `MAXSATELLITES` the maximum number of satellites to track at any given point in time.
+Each tracked satellite has an n2yo.com TLE request associate it.

+The maximum possible requests per refresh is (1+`MAXSATELLITES`).
+If the refresh period is x seconds, then the maximum possible requests per hour is (1+`MAXSATELLITES`)*(3600/x).

+Currently, the satellites are stored in a HashTable using their NORAD ID as a key.
+The maximum HashTable size is `MaxSatellites.` Tracked satellites only get removed if they're out of our defined distance and moving away from the user location.
+Therefore, it is possible to have <= (1+`MAXSATELLITES`) N2YO API requests per refresh.